mobileben/cpprestsdk-wiki/How-to-build-for-Linux.md

 ./test_runner *_test.so
 ```

 6\.
-To install on your system run: sudo make install
+To install on your system run: sudo ninja install

 7\.
 You can check your first program by compiling it using necessary command line arguments
 ```bash